gohugoio/hugoDocs/content/en/configuration/segments.md

 Each segment is defined by include and exclude filters:

 - Filters: Each segment has zero or more exclude filters and zero or more include filters.
-- Matchers: Each filter contains one or more field [glob](g) matchers.
+- Matchers: Each filter contains one or more field [glob pattern](g) matchers.
 - Logic: Matchers within a filter use AND logic.
 Filters within a section (include or exclude) use OR logic.

 ## Filter fields